Last updated on: 4/25/2024 | Author: ProCon.org

 During the COVID-19 (coronavirus) pandemic, the closure of meat processing facilities due to the spread of the coronavirus led to concerns about a global meat shortage.
 Beyond Meat, a plant-based meat substitute that generated over $150 million in 2019 revenue, experienced a 41% jump in stock price due to threats of a disruption in the meat supply in Apr.
 2020.
 [142] [143]

 On Apr.
-28, 2020, President Trump signed an Executive Order directing the US Department of Agriculture “to ensure America’s meat and poultry processors continue operations uninterrupted to the maximum extent possible.”
-[144] The Executive Order stated that closing a single large beef processing plant results in a decrease of 10 million servings of beef per day.
+28, 2020, President Trump signed an executive order directing the U.S. Department of Agriculture “to ensure America’s meat and poultry processors continue operations uninterrupted to the maximum extent possible.”
+The Executive Order stated that closing a single large beef processing plant results in a decrease of 10 million servings of beef per day.